cddmp/enum4linux-ng/README.md

 Supported Python: 3.6, 3.7, 3.8

-If you prefer a Docker based installation, an example run can be found [below](#Docker) as well.
+If you prefer a Docker based installation, an example run can be found [below](#Docker).

 ## Installing dependencies
 The tool uses the samba clients tools, namely: